VincentBounce/WindowsContextMenuTools/README.md

 `Wipe-free-space.reg`

-- Secures all your external drives before giving them, by ensuring that all deleted data has been overwrited.
+- Secures all your external drives before giving them, by ensuring that all **deleted data** has been **overwrited**.
 To do this, the Windows built-in program `cipher.exe` write successively 3 big files to fill entire empty space, in a temporary folder like `D:\EFSTMPWP\filE6A3.tmp`

-- Avoids to erase the data you want to keep, by formatting.
+- Avoids traditionnal formatting, which is unsecure, and which erase unnecessarily the data you want to keep.

 - Proceeds 3 writting sequences: a first one only with `0`, a second one only with `1`, and a third one with random digits.